imperialite/standardize-ctg/README.md

 	> Breuker, M. (2022).
 CEFR Labelling and Assessment Services.
 In European Language Grid: A Language Technology Platform for Multilingual Europe (pp. 277-282).
 Cham: Springer International Publishing.

 - Cambridge Exams -  CEFR-labelled exam narratives used as gold-standard reference where linguistic features are extracted for the `Standardize` framework, particularly with through `Standardize-L`.
-The dataset can be downloaded [here](https://ilexir.co.uk/datasets/index.html).
+The raw text dataset can be downloaded [here](https://ilexir.co.uk/datasets/index.html).
 To get the linguistic features, use [LFTK](https://github.com/brucewlee/lftk).
-Unfortunately, we cannot redistribute any derived copy of the dataset due to license restrictions but extracting the features through LFTK is easy enough.
 Citation found below.

 	> Menglin Xia, Ekaterina Kochmar, and Ted Briscoe.
 2016.
 [Text Readability Assessment for Second Language Learners](https://aclanthology.org/W16-0502).
 In _Proceedings of the 11th Workshop on Innovative Use of NLP for Building Educational Applications_, pages 12–22, San Diego, CA. Association for Computational Linguistics.